Rating Rationale

 CRISIL PRIVACY NOTICE

-CRISIL respects your privacy.
-We may use your contact information, such as your name, address and email id to fulfil your request and service your account and to provide you with additional information from CRISIL.
-For further information on CRISIL's privacy policy please visit www.crisil.com.
+Crisil respects your privacy.
+We may use your contact information, such as your name, address and email id to fulfil your request and service your account and to provide you with additional information from Crisil.
+For further information on Crisil's privacy policy please visit www.crisil.com.

 DISCLAIMER